dima-iholkin/RespectMyEyes-VSCode/README.md

-## Azure Data Studio
+## Azure Data Studio support

 <details>
-  If you install this theme into the Azure Data Studio, here are the suggested fixes for the Connection and Notebook panels, put them into your <code>settings.json</code>.
+  If you install this theme into Azure Data Studio, here are the suggested fixes for the Connection and Notebook panels, put them into your <code>settings.json</code> file.

   ```jsonc
   // settings.json